School of Medicine

 Community Health Science & Policy is focused on promoting wellness, preventing disease, and improving the quality of life among marginalized communities and populations by focusing on systems, equity, and policy impact.
 Our program advocates the use of a socio-ecological approach to identify and understand the social, cultural, and bio-behavioral determinants affecting health.
 Using this understanding, this program works to improve personal and population health through planning, implementation, and operating effective and community responsive programs and organizations.

-Environment, Health, Equity and Sustainability (EHES)
+Environmental Health, Climate and Sustainability (EHCS)

 Epidemiology and Population Health (EPPH)

 The mission of the Epidemiology and Population Health Program is to reduce health inequities among population groups by exploring determinants of health factors such as social structures, the environment, health behaviors, resource distribution, quality gaps, policy impacts, (etc.) on clinical outcomes and community health.
-Epidemiology is considered a cornerstone of population health and the methodology of public health research, and is highly regarded in evidence-based medicine for identifying risk factors for disease and determining optimal treatment approaches to clinical practice. *For admission to this program, students must discuss with MD/MPH program leadership to ensure they have the proper pre-requisites.
+Epidemiology is considered a cornerstone of population health and the methodology of public health research and is highly regarded in evidence-based medicine for identifying risk factors for disease and determining optimal treatment approaches to clinical practice. *For admission to this program, students must discuss with MD/MPH program leadership to ensure they have the proper pre-requisites.

 Program Timeline